 I’ve got a guest post today because we are skiing in France this week.
-I am definitely more of a warm-weather lover so my preference would have been to head somewhere sunny this half-term, like Florida.
+I am definitely more of a warm-weather lover so my preference would have been to head somewhere sunny this half-term, like Florida because there are so many places to visit in Florida.
 I agree with many people that Orlando is an easy family holiday option – great weather, theme parks and deluxe hotels.
 Now we hear that Orlando is becoming a foodie option, too.
 With its ever-growing theme parks, new performing arts centre and thriving food scene, Orlando is packed full of both adventure and culture.

 Mickey Mouse is a figure who looms large over Orlando.